groupfivesoftware/NotificationBundle/README.md

 - checked ( boolean )
 - user ( instance of Symfony\Component\Security\Core\User\UserInterface )

-Remeber if you want rewrite __contrusct don't forgot to write:
+Remeber if you want rewrite __contruct don't forget to write:

 `$this->created_at = new \DateTime('now')`.